VoxeLibre/VoxeLibre/mods/ENVIRONMENT/mcl_weather/README.md

 `mcl_weather`
 =======================
 Weather mod for MineClone 2.
-Forked from `weather_pack`.
+Forked from the `weather_pack` mod by xeranas.

 Weathers included
 -----------------------